nirlipo/personal-web/README.md

 Install the .deb file in this repo.
 The version of hugo in ubuntu sources is outdated and generates publications with authors in lowercase.

 To generate the publications, use a bib file.
 It is recommended to add your `url` and `abstract`.
 In this way the markdown is generated with all the info.
+See section `Ecosystem` below to know how to generate the pages from bibfile.

 To start, you can export you publications from your google scholar profile, and download a bib file.
 Then add the url and abstract accordingly.
 Painful once, but then easy to mantain.
 Tried with a script, but gscholar banned me quickly enough :)

+## Deploy

+Create a repo in github named: `<yourUsername>.github.io`.
+Add a `README.md` file by default.
+Then, edit the `deploy.sh` script pointing to your username and run `deploy.sh`.

 <p align="center"><a href="https://sourcethemes.com/academic/" target="_blank" rel="noopener"><img src="https://sourcethemes.com/academic/img/logo_200px.png" alt="Academic logo"></a></p>